eduard93/docx/article_en.md

  </Relationships>
 ```

-As we see some of changes are due to fact that Word has changed link order, let's remove them and make diff smaller:
+As we see some of the changes are due to the fact that Word has changed links order, let's restore the order and make diff smaller:
 ```diff
 @@ -3,6 +3,9 @@
 +  <Relationship Id="rId6" Type="http://schemas.openxmlformats.org/officeDocument/2006/relationships/footer" Target="footer1.xml"/>